paritytech/polkadot-sdk/src/api/transactionWatch_unstable_submitAndWatch.md

 Once this function has been called, the server will try to propagate this transaction over the peer-to-peer network and/or include it onto the chain even if `transactionWatch_unstable_unwatch` is called or that the JSON-RPC client disconnects.
 In other words, it is not possible to cancel submitting a transaction.

+The JSON-RPC server must accept at least 4 `transactionWatch_unstable_submitAndWatch` subscriptions per JSON-RPC client.
+Trying to open more might lead to a JSON-RPC error when calling `transactionWatch_unstable_submitAndWatch`.

 ## Notifications format

 This function will later generate one or more notifications in the following format: